noahrc/blue-yam-95aaf/content/pages/index.md

         url: /currentseries
         type: icon_link_item
   - section_id: Choose-your-adventure
-    title: This Sunday Choose Your Adventure!
+    title: This Sunday Choose Your Adventure!!
     subtitle: |-
       No matter where you are in the world you can be part of the Hoboken Grace community.
 Join us live every Sunday morning at